DjMeska/DjMeska/README.md

-Welcome to wasteland of hidden folders
+Welcome to wasteland of hidden folders.
+Will i upload more things here?
+Maybe.

 <!---
 DjMeska/DjMeska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.